-Blue Pomegranate is an art and music program that by Blawenburg Church.
+Blue Pomegranate is an art and music program that is sponsored by Blawenburg Church.
 Its purpose is to share the talents of musicians and artists with the community.
-In this seventh season, on June 20.
+In this seventh season, the final show will be held on June 20.

-Shows for free, but to support the musicians.
+Shows are offered for free, but donations are accepted to support the musicians.

 BLAWENBURG CHURCH ART AND MUSIC SHOW

 Blawenburg Church will feature local art and music again this month, as Blue Pomegranate presents its third and final show of the spring season on Thursday, June 20.